 - Expand Advanced Settings to configure the intelligent proxy and related features, SafeSearch, Allow-Only mode, and logging.

 - Enable Intelligent Proxy—Uses Cisco Talos web reputation and other third-party feeds to determine if a URL is malicious.
 The proxy also uses anti-virus (AV) engines and Cisco Advanced Malware Protection (AMP) to inspects files before they are downloaded.
 When disabled, File inspection is also disabled.
 For more information about the intelligent proxy, see Manage the Intelligent Proxy.

 - SSL Decryption—Allows the intelligent proxy to inspect traffic over HTTPS and block custom URLs in destination lists.
 For more information, see SSL Decryption Requirements and Implementation.

 - Root Certificate—Download and install the Cisco Umbrella root certificate on all computers that are a part of this policy.
-For more information, see Install the Cisco Certificate.
+For more information, see Manage the Cisco Umbrella Root Certificate.

 - Selective Decryption—Create a list of content categories to exclude from inspection by the intelligent proxy.
 For more information, see Selective Decryption.

 - Enable IP-Layer Enforcement—For roaming client identities only, tunnels suspect IP connections to gain visibility into threats that bypass DNS lookups.
 For more information, see Add IP Layer Enforcement.

 - Enforce SafeSearch—A feature of the major search engines that restricts and filters explicit images and results.
 Umbrella provides you with the ability to enforce traffic to Google, YouTube, and Bing.
-For more information, see What is SafeSearch.
+For more information, see Enable SafeSearch.

 - Allow-Only mode—Select in cases where you wish to allow access to a small subset of domains and block all other domains.
 Because the result of enabling this feature is to effectively block access to the internet except for that part you've defined as "allowable", we recommend caution if you are enabling this feature.